psych293/psych293.github.io/README.md

 - provide an introduction to the philosophy and psychology of explanation in Week 1.
 - help facilitate the discussion in subsequent sessions.
 - provide feedback on your final papers.
-- be available to meet during office hours.
+- be available to talk during office hours.
 - send announcements via Canvas to guide the reading for each upcoming week.

 ##### What we expect from you